vyzboy92/people-tracker-yolo/README.md

 9. dlib
 # Running the tracker
 This pipeline relies on a configuration maintained in a Mongodb collection to access the video input.
-Data for building this collection is available in the config.txt file.
+Data for building this collection is available in the 'config.txt' file.
 ## Steps to run the file
 1. Create a Mongodb database named 'Main_DB'
 2. Create a colletion named 'cam' and write the data in 'config.txt' to a new document in 'cam' (modify the content according to your usage)